Mosaic Freeschool

 Prior to diving into the world of alternative education, Jayne worked for 13 years as an Environmental Research Scientist at Argonne National Laboratory, and lectured in the School of Continuing Studies at Northwestern University.
 She holds an M.S. in Geoscience from Oregon State University where she worked with the EPA's Global Climate Research Program and has completed PhD coursework in the Department of Geographical Sciences at the University of Maryland.

-From 2011 to 2012 Jayne served as the president of a large homeschooling cooperative in New Jersey, where she continues to be actively involved as an instructor.
-She is passionate about fostering a life-long love of learning in her own children, and is dedicated to the development of learning communities and academic enrichment opportunities for homeschooling families.
+Jayne is passionate about fostering a life-long love of learning in her own children, and is dedicated to the development of learning communities and academic enrichment opportunities for homeschooling families.
+She also works as a STEM Guide and High School mentor at The Socratic Experience online school.

 Cristen Pantano